-This global trend holds enormous potential in various fields, ranging from health, food security, climate and resource efficiency to energy, intelligent transport systems and smart cities, which Europe cannot afford to miss.
+The EU data economy was valued at €272 billion in 2015 (year-on-year growth of 5.6% according to the European data market study).
+This global trend holds enormous potential and opportunities in various fields which Europe cannot afford to miss like health, food security, climate and resource efficiency to energy, intelligent transport systems and smart cities.